zenhack/ttrss-sandstorm/README.md

 Uses Silk icons by Mark James: http://www.famfamfam.com/lab/icons/silk/

+## Sandstorm

+This Sandstorm app uses docker to build it's package.

+* You must have docker v1.1+ installed.
+* First run `docker build -t tinytinyrss .` to build the docker image
+* Then you will need to run the image with `docker run -p 33411:33411 --dns='127.0.0.1' -i -t tinytinyrss /sbin/my_init -- /bin/bash`
+* Vist the app in your browser by going to http://localhost:33411 and follow the setup instructions.
+The mysql username is `mysql` and the password is `mysql`, and the database name should be `app`.
+* Exit this image after it has booted up and run the app successfully.
+Then run `./export_docker.sh` from this directory to export the last run docker container into a folder named `dockerenv`.
+* Once this is done, `spk dev` and `spk pack` should now work like normal

 ## Requirements

 * Compatible web browser (http://tt-rss.org/wiki/CompatibleBrowsers)
 * Web server, for example Apache
 * PHP (with support for mbstring functions)
 * PostgreSQL (tested on 8.3) or MySQL (InnoDB and version 4.1+ required)

 ## Installation Notes

 http://tt-rss.org/wiki/InstallationNotes